Project 4 - AWS setup and cluster usage help

 Keep this window running in the background (minimize it) until

-you are finished with the proxy, then close the window to shut
+you are finished with the proxy.

 - Now enable FoxyProxy in Firefox and access the job tracker UI